Heading to the Oregon coast, expecting sunny weather only to find out the forecast is rainy? Wondering what to do on a rainy Manzanita Oregon day?

 What do shipwrecks, beeswax, gold, and pirates have to do with Manzanita?
 And why did Francis Drake land in Manzanita and not California?

 Find out at the local Nehalem Valley Historical Society.
 Then get busy creating colorful and lively treasure maps.
 Those that crave adventure will grab shovels and rain gear and dig for gold on the seven mile beach.
 Where do you think the treasure is hidden?
+Yep, Oregon Coast pirates are part of our Manzanita Oregon history.

 Learn about the settlers of the north coast at the Tillamook County Pioneer Museum.
 Or do you have some aeronautical history buffs in your group?